kakopappa/llama-chatgpt-mongo-vector-search-demo/README.md

 This is an example of how to train using llamaindex, chatgpt, and then store the document embeddings in Mongodb Atlas Vector Search and ask questions about the content.

 **You need ChatGPT and Mongodb Atlas access and API Keys**
+1. Login to Mongodb Atlas and create a database: **llama**.
+Copy the connection string presented at the end.

-1. rename .env.demo to .env and put the keys
+1. rename .env.demo to .env and put the `OPENAI_API_KEY` key and `MONGO_URI`
 2. run `ts-node llama-mongo-train.ts`
-3. login to  Mongodb Atlas and create the Vector index.
+3. login to  Mongodb Atlas and create the Vector index on `embedding`.

 `{
     "fields": [